Dispute UCSD parking tickets for free in 2 minutes

 DoNotPay can also offer you free support with:

-- Contacting customer service on your behalf and connecting after they reach a real human being
+- Contacting customer service on your behalf and connecting after it reaches a real human being

 - Getting you an appointment with the DMV faster

-Downloading DoNotPay’s free app can help you save time, money, and worries when it comes to your legal battles.
+Downloading DoNotPay’s free app can help you save time, money, and worries resolving your legal battles.
 The Verge reports that DoNotPay’s services underscore “a big problem with the justice system.
 That is that it doesn’t matter how much protection the law gives you if you’re not aware of it.”
+Access DoNotPay through any web browser or download the app on your iPhone or other Apple device.

 To summarize UCSD parking tickets: